nikolaradulovic/CarPricePrediction/README.md

 ![Alt text](/image/price.png?raw=true "Regression results")

+As Linear Regression doesn't include air-condition, fuel and gear in a price formula, we can say that these 3 attributes are not relevant to that method.
+But SVR includes these 3, so they are certainly relevant by implementing that type of regression.

 Since all regressions were done on two different datasets, in the next part we will compare results and try to determine which dataset is more suitable for this prediction.
 First dataset includes car model as its first attribute, and in another case this attribute is omitted with the help of the weka remove filter.
 In the table below you can see compared results of all 4 evaluations.

 ![Alt text](/image/results.png?raw=true "Regression results")